 |A student on a study programme is guaranteed a place on the compulsory courses or on the specializations/courses within the programme.
 (For entry requirements, see 11, Other Stipulations.)|

-During semesters 1 and 3 the student may choose between optional courses equivalent to 15 credits per semester.
-It is recommended that the student chooses courses from the disciplines of business administration, sociology and political science that focus on social science methods.
-Listed below are examples of courses held at Södertörn University, some of which may not be held every semester.
-Information about which courses are to be held the following semester are published on the Economics Web Page no later than two weeks prior to the last day of the application period.
+During the semesters 1 and 3 the student may choose between optional courses equivalent to 15 credits per term.
+It is recommended that the student chooses courses within the disciplines of business administration, sociology and political science that focus on social science methods.
+Listed below are examples of courses given at Södertörn University, some of which may not be given every semester.
+Information about which courses are to be held the following semester are published at the Economics Web Page no later than two weeks prior to the last day of the application period.

-Recommended optional courses for semester 1 at Södertörn University:
+Recommended optional courses for semester 1 at Södertörns University:

 Qualitative Research Methods, 7.5 credits (Political Science)